loicbdev/pelican-v1/README.md

 The administrator can delete posts, comments and user accounts.

 You can consult the news of the residence.
 Only the administrator can create, update or delete a news item.

+## To do:
+- Backend : reorganize folders structure by layer (ex: A "services" folder will include all the business logic.)
+- Frontend : reorganize store folder
+- Frontend / Backend : Testing (units, integration, e2e)
+- ...